Jean-Baptiste Denys: Antoine Mauroy

+In 1667 Denys became interested in the idea of treating Antoine Mauroy, a mentally-ill man who was well known around Paris.

-Sometime in November 1667, Mauroy was abducted from the streets of Paris by Montmor's guard and tied to a chair and transfused with blood in front of an audience of noblemen.
+Some time in November Montmor's guard abducted Mauroy from the streets and had him tied to a chair, where Denys performed a blood transfusion in front of an audience of noblemen.
 In the hours following the procedure, Mauroy experienced a debilitating fever, nausea, diarrhea, nosebleeds, and urine that was as black as 'chimney soot', fever, tachycardia, and abundant sweating.
 Just days later, the man had apparently fully recovered.
 This was the final proof for Denys, who immediately publicized his success, firstly by writing to Oldenburg, who published the letters received on the February 10, 1668 edition of the Philosophical Transactions (original and translated).

 Mauroy and his wife eventually returned to their modest home, but Perrine soon found out that her husband's newfound calmness was temporary, lasting only two months.
 The man's state of health and mind changed abruptly due to his binges of wine, tobacco, and 'strong waters' (alcohol).
 The man's madness was worse than before.

 Denys performed a second transfusion which diminished the delirium but induced other major side effects.
 The third and last transfusion performed on Mauroy happened under major pressure of the wife, in fact, Denys was against it.
 During the procedure, Mauroy's body, at a certain point, shook in a 'violent fit' to which the men decided to end the transfusion.
 Mauroy died the next day.

 Reportedly no blood had actually been transfused into Mauroy and the calf had not yet been cut open when the seizures started.
 Denys and Emmerez tried to perform an autopsy but they were strongly opposed by the wife.